Why Trust OMD?

 Technology Management

 It’s no surprise that technology is king in California.
-The state’s tech industry employs over 1.6 million people and accounts for over 10% of the economy.
-An MBA in Technology Management prepares graduates to lead in tech firms or information technology (IT) divisions, blending business strategy with innovation.
+The state’s tech industry employs over 1.6 million people and makes up more than 10% of the economy.
+An MBA in technology management prepares graduates for roles in product management, IT leadership, and consulting.
+With hubs like Silicon Valley, job opportunities are abundant for tech-savvy managers who can combine business strategy with innovation.

 Healthcare Management